OmarReda/Discovery/README.md

   ## NodeJS and MongoDB
   * I covered the content of Node.js and MongoDB including npm, node-modules, express.js, EJS, JSON, APIs, mongoose, authentication, Heroku deployment.
-  * I completed a course that helped me so much to understand all the content mentioned above, it was provided by Udemy & Colt Steel, and I added the course link below.
+  * I completed a course that helped me so much to understand all the content mentioned above, it was provided by Udemy & Colt Steele, and I added the course link below.
   * [Course Link](https://www.udemy.com/course/the-web-developer-bootcamp/)
   <p align="center">
     <img src="https://res.cloudinary.com/djvh0aebv/image/upload/c_scale,w_400/v1593676918/2a3eb4a0-182a-4512-8319-87951b124a7d_wnotea.png">